cdap-solutions/dre/README.md

 YARE has been built ground-up to address the needs of business data transformation for big data systems.
 It supports application of production rules for both Batch and Realtime system.

-## What's available with this Rules Engine

-It contains:
+## YARE Provides

- * A Inference Engine that implements Forward Chaining,
+ * A Inference Engine that implements Forward Chaining
+   * CDAP Plugin -- Transform
+   * CDAP Plugin -- Action
+ * Rule Management Service,
- * Rule Management Service &
+ * Rule Store &
  * **FUTURE** Rules Management Web Interface.

-NOTE: Current implementation of inference engine does not implement Rete Algorithm for inferring the execution working set, but relies of pre compilation step to determine the rules to be fired.
-This will be optimized in the upcoming releases.

-## A Rule
+## Example Rulebook

-Following is a simple example of a rule that can be defined within this implementation of Rule Engine.
+Following is a simple example of a rulebook that can be defined within this implementation of Rule Engine.

 ```